Marie Forleo, CEO of Marie Forleo International

 “High-quality content doesn’t necessarily mean expensive at all,” Forleo says, pointing out that her early videos didn’t feature the quality editing and lighting they now do.

-On the contrary, Forleo believes the first key to creating high-quality content is to ensure it is well planned, or more specifically, that “you’ve thought through what you want your reader or your viewer to do, to take action on, [or] to understand.”
+On the contrary, Forleo believes the first key to creating high-quality content is to ensure it is well planned, or more specifically, that “you’ve thought through what you want your reader or your viewer to do, to take action on, to understand.”

-“I think it’s [about] understanding why someone is coming to your content and what you want them to take away and making sure that you’re delivering on that,” Forleo says.
+“I think it’s understanding why someone is coming to your content and what you want them to take away and making sure that you’re delivering on that,” Forleo says.
 “Whenever you’re creating any piece of content … ask yourself: ‘What do I want my reader or viewer to do after engaging with this?
 How do I want them to feel?
-How can I make this [so] inspiring, funny [or] useful that they are almost compelled to share it?'”
+How can I make this inspiring, funny useful that they are almost compelled to share it?'”

 Moreover, Forleo believes it is important to take the time to ensure your content is easy to consume.
 As an example, she says written content shouldn’t just be text “slammed onto a page.”
 Rather, it should be carefully edited, the points should be clear, it should be formatted with headlines and sub-headlines, and it should contain a call to action so that readers know exactly what you want from them next.